chicolucio/integrals/README.md

 ![header image](images/animation.gif)

-A Python script to compute integrals:
+A Python project to compute integrals:

 - symbolically with SymPy
 - numerically through Riemann sums

-Yes, you can make such calculations with SciPy.
 The project aims to be educational, showing how numerical integration works through animations like the one at the beginning.
 There are more animations in the [images folder](images/).
+Yes, you can do such calculations with SciPy but without the nice animations :-)

 ## Usage